rc1405/Minerva/README.md

     * Better log collection performance
     * Faster resumption after stoppage
 * Overhaul of encryption
-    * OpenSSL Certificates still used for authentication and key exchange
+    * x509 Certificates still used for authentication and key exchange
     * Event transport now utilizes AES keys, updated on an hourly basis
-* TODO: Enhanced Logging Support
-* TODO: Event Multihosting available:
-    * Analysts can be granted full access or one to many different alert groups
-    * Sensor administrators can be segmented into the same categories
 * New Watchlist Capability
     * Upload single entries or text files with IP or domain indicators
     * Alerts will be generated off of traffic seen and available in the console